National Centers for Systems Biology Portal

 Principal investigator: Peter Sorger, Ph.D., Massachusetts Institute of Technology

-The Center for Cell Decision Processes focuses on developing numerical models of the mammalian signal transduction networks that regulate cell death and proliferation and on testing these models experimentally.
+The Cell Decision Process Center focuses on developing numerical models of the mammalian signal transduction networks that regulate cell death and proliferation and on testing these models experimentally.
 Since all the models are built using empirical data, a significant effort is devoted to systematizing and automating biological measurements.

 Web site: http://www.cdpcenter.org